Florida trio charged in apparent acid attack that left a New Jersey woman with burns to a third of her body, prosecutors say | KRDO

 The female suspect fled in a silver vehicle, which investigators later determined was rented in Florida.

-Officials determined that Lane and McNeil, both residents of Jacksonville, Florida, “were recruited and compensated” by DiBernardino of Boynton Beach, Florida, to carry out the attack, the release said.
+Officials determined that Lane and McNeil, both residents of Jacksonville, “were recruited and compensated” by DiBernardino, of Boynton Beach, to carry out the attack, the release said.
 The pair traveled in the rental car to New Jersey “specifically” to attack the victim, prosecutors said.

 The suspects each waived extradition and are being held in Florida until they can be transported to New Jersey, the release said.